St Albans School, Hertfordshire: School arms

 The cross of Saint Alban is a gold saltire (a cross, signifying that Alban was martyred, but diagonal, as he was beheaded, not crucified) on a blue field (or, in heraldic terms, Azure, a saltire Or).

 The current school motto is Non nobis nati ("Born not for ourselves").
 This dates back to the family of the 12th century Geoffrey de Gorham (Master and subsequently Abbot of St Albans), deriving from Cicero's ("Non nobis solum nati sumus"; "We are not born for ourselves alone"), and was used until the Reformation.
 It was re-introduced in 1994, thereby stressing the link between the School before and after the dissolution of the monastery in 1539.

-Non nobis nati replaced the previous motto Mediocria firma ("The middle road is best"), used between the 16th and 20th centuries.
+Non nobis nati replaced the previous motto Mediocria firma ("The middle road is safest"), used between the 16th and 20th centuries.
 This was the motto of the Bacon family at Gorhambury (including Sir Nicholas and Sir Francis Bacon).
 This formed part of the Bacon coat of arms, which for instance can still be seen outside the Verulam Arms public house in nearby Welclose Street and inside St Mary's Church, Redbourn.